-Let’s do some math.
-The oldest Millennials are already 40 and keep growing further from the light of youth.
-The youngest Gen Z is still 10 and only entering the teenage years.
-But with this gap considered, on the internet, “Millennial” tends to function as a catch-all for anyone in the age of youth.
+Gen Z vs Millennials: The oldest Millennials keep growing further from the light of youth.
+On the internet, “Millennial” tends to function as a catch-all for anyone in the age of youth.

 And even when these generations are named differently, people still tend to believe they are the same.
 Common ground is often their protest against Boomers.
 Google it and you can find a meme or two about Gen Z and Millennials banding together to fight Boomers.
 “Ok Boomer” meme has become their endlessly repeated retort to the problem of older people who just don’t get them.

 At first glance, Gen Z don’t seem to be too detached from Millennials.
 But it’s not difficult to see how big the gulf in worldview is between them.
 Just look at the worlds they have been growing up in:

 Mostly just a world in crisis with opportunity in shorter supply.